Rich and creamy vegan cheesecake ice-cream with a caramel swirl. This recipe is super easy and comes out wonderfully every time.

 - The next day measure out your cashews and place in a bowl.
 Pour hot water from the kettle over them and allow to soak for 1 hour.
 Then drain and rinse and they’re ready to use.

-- Add cashews, coconut milk, maple syrup, lemon and vanilla to a blender and blend very well until completely smooth.
+- Add cashews, coconut milk, maple syrup, lemon juice and vanilla to a blender and blend very well until completely smooth.

 - Pour this out into a container, seal it and place it into the freezer for an hour to become very chilled.